IT Project Manager Insurance

 General liability insurance

-This policy covers basic IT project manager risks, such as client injuries.
-Bundle with commercial property insurance for savings in a business owner’s policy (BOP).
+A general liability policy covers basic third-party risks, such as client injuries.
+Bundle it with commercial property insurance for savings in a business owner’s policy (BOP).

 BEST FOR